Kanban Inventory Management: what it is and how it works

 • Faster and more effective transmission of orders: the operator no longer needs to wait to receive instructions from his manager regarding what and how much to produce but infers it directly from the kanban cards received.

 Important: the optimal inventory level may vary based on numerous factors, including minimum processing/purchase batches and material managing costs.
 These situations are effectively addressed by choosing the “Kanban management policy” best suited to the individual item (classic kanban, batch kanban, signal kanban or double bin).
-We will discuss this topic in future articles, but the key point is the same: Kanban inventory management allows you to effectively reduce several problems of “classic” production methods, first and foremost overproduction and excess inventory.

 Real-time material flow monitoring